scala-steward/formulation/README.md

 }
 ```

-Note that we use `|` to denote a shapeless `Coproduct`, once the sum type has a complete definition you can case it to the super type of the coproduct/sum type.
+Note that we use `|` to denote a shapeless `Coproduct`, once the sum type has a complete definition you can cast it to the super type of the coproduct/sum type.
 In this case it's `BookingProcess` with the combinator `as`.

 ### Generate schemas

-When you have a implicit `Avro[A]` available you can use `schema[A]` to get the `org.apache.avro.Schema`
+When you have a implicit `Avro[A]` available you can use `schema[A]` to get a `org.apache.avro.Schema`

 ```scala